 The GASB issued Statement No 87, Leases in June 2017.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
-In May 2020, the GASB issued Statement No 95 that postponed the implementation of GASB 87 by 18 months.
+In May 2020, the GASB issued Statement No 95 that postponed the implementation of GASB 87 by 18 month for fiscal years beginning after June 15, 2021, and all reporting periods thereafter.

 The GASB issued Statement No 89, Accounting for Interest Cost Incurred before the End of a Construction Period, in June 2018.
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
 This Statement establishes accounting requirements for interest cost incurred before the end of a construction period.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
-In May 2020, the GASB issued Statement No 95 that postponed the implementation of GASB 89 by one year.
+In May 2020, the GASB issued Statement No 95 that postponed the implementation of GASB 89 by one year, reporting periods beginning after December 15, 2020.